vaitekunas/vaitekunas/Readme.md

 ### ✨ About me

 Hi, I'm Mindaugas, aka *mindow*.
-I'm a full-stack data scientist, with 10+ years of experience using predictive analytics, data engineering and software development to do all kinds of *funky* stuff.
+I'm a Full Stack Data Scientist, with 10+ years of experience using predictive analytics, data engineering and software development to do all kinds of *funky* stuff.
 I enjoy building things all the way